-An applicant may appeal the threshold requirement in writing to the Commissioner of DLG.
-When requesting a waiver, please also inform the appropriate program manager.
-Consideration will be given if it can be proven that due diligence has been pursued in the project's management and the rationale for failing to meet the threshold requirement is related to the grant's participating party, job assessment period or circumstances beyond the control of the grantee.
+An applicant may appeal the threshold requirements in writing to the Commissioner of DLG at a minimum of 30 days prior to application submittal.
+When requesting a waiver, please inform the appropriate program manager.
+Consideration will be given if it can be proven that due diligence has been pursued in the project's management and the rationale for failing to meet the threshold requirements are related to the grant's participating party, job assessment period or circumstances beyond the control of the grantee.
 If an appeal request is approved, a written waiver will be issued by the Commissioner of DLG.